 Psychologist Job Outlook 2026

 The BLS projects 6% employment growth for psychologists from 2024 to 2034, faster than average.
-About 12,100 job openings are projected per year.
-Mental health demand, telehealth and school funding are the primary growth drivers.
+About 12,900 job openings are projected per year.
+Mental health demand, telehealth and integrated care are the primary growth drivers.

 BLS Employment Projections in Context